Nature and Nourishment

 My work is grounded in formal academic training in horticulture, with additional study in sustainable agriculture and permaculture systems.

-Just as important, my work is shaped by years of professional practice running a garden and landscape business —working with real sites, real constraints, and real homeowners across the Upstate of South Carolina — the region where I was born and raised, and where my work remains grounded.
+Just as important, my work is shaped by years of professional practice running a garden and landscape business —working with real sites, real constraints, and real homeowners throughout Greenville, Spartanburg, Greer, Taylors, Travelers Rest and surrounding areas of Upstate South Carolina — the region where I was born and raised, and where my work remains grounded.

 I’m not interested in one-size-fits-all solutions or trends that look good on paper but fail in practice.
 My goal is to help clients make informed, confident decisions — ones that respect their time, budget, and long-term goals.